BrianPham2595/BrianPham2595/README.md

 <!-- Adding the new Legal Analysis Project -->
 <ul>
   <li><a href="https://github.com/BrianPham2595/Legal-Analysis.git">Legal Analysis</a> - A repository containing my legal analyses on various cybersecurity issues.</li>

+<li><a href="https://github.com/BrianPham2595/NMAP-WireShark.git">NMAP and Wireshark Vulnerability Analysis</a> - A repository containing my use of NMAP and WireShark</li>

 </ul>

 <!-- Your LinkedIn Link -->